 The answer to this is no!
 The slips with less net will not hold the shape you need for your dress the whole time you will wear it.

-The cheaper offshore slips are made with inferior netting that sometimes is so crumpled when you get it that you cannot fluff them out properly.
+Some of the slips online are made with inferior netting that sometimes is so crumpled when you get it that you cannot fluff them out properly.
 And some have complained of a strange odor coming from them, something very undesirable.
 Remember the phrase...
 "You get what you pay for!"